Mjolnir42/tom/docs/tom/cmd_ref/meta::namespace:add.md

 namespace can have the same value at the same time.
 For unique attributes, only one object per type and namespace can have a specific value at any one time.

+All namespaces must define a unique attribute `name` for use within them, as all entity objects are referenced using this `name` attribute.
+All namespaces must also define a standard attribute `type` for use within them.
+These two attributes are always created for every namespace, even when not specified.

 # SYNOPSIS

 ```